-A shaman is typically chosen — she or he receives a calling from spirits, triggering a psychological crisis until the new shaman learns to cope with new spiritual and psychic abilities that can initially feel like madness.1
+A shaman is typically chosen — they receive a calling from spirits, triggering a psychological crisis until the becoming-shaman learns to cope with new spiritual and psychic awakenings that can feel like madness initially.1

 Mine started when I was 6.
 Wide awake and deathly sick with the flu, I saw a human-sized skeleton appear in the air over my bed.
-I heard its bones rattle — and then it laughed so loudly that I had to cover my ears.
+I heard its bones rattle — and then it laughed so loudly that it was deafening.

 I started falling into trances — rocking and swaying rhythmically for long stretches, eyes wide open, staring straight ahead without blinking.
 When asked what I was doing, I'd reply, "talking to people" or "flying out of my body."
 In one case, my elementary school teacher and classmates watched me climb onto my desk chair, where I began speaking gibberish to an imaginary friend.

 My parents were understandably freaked out.
-They shipped me off to a psychiatrist, who was no help at all.
+When I reached the 4th grade, they shipped me off to a psychiatrist, who was no help at all.
 (Decades later, I discovered rocking & swaying were part of seiðr, a kind of shamanic magic practiced in Scandinavia for millennia).

 When I finally heeded my calling and embraced Shamanism, there was instant relief — like a memory I'd struggled to remember for decades had finally surfaced.
 My heart opened, and all the strange magic I'd witnessed my entire life finally made sense.

 It turned out that Shamanism is in my blood.
 I share DNA with the Sámi, my ancestors who practiced Shamanism in Norway's Finnmark and Vestre Slidre regions.
-My great-grandmother was named Alta in honor of Norway's Alta Fjord, near the Arctic Circle — it's home to the Sámi, with shamanic petroglyphs there dating back over 5,000 years.
+My great-grandmother Alta was named after Norway's Alta Fjord near the Arctic Circle, where Sámi rock art depicting shamanic healers dates back 5,000 years.

-You can find more details about my history & training here.
+You can find details about my history & formal training here.

 In addition to my private practice, I've been performing shamanic healing works publicly as a performance artist since 1990.
 I discovered that shamanically charged art rituals can be profoundly effective at purging pain, depression, and other intrusive mental patterns in both myself and others.